nyxsorcerer/nyxsorcerer.github.io/grimoire.nyxmare.world/Write Up/2023/Simply Calc - SECCON Quals.md

 ## TL;DR Solution
 ### Un-intended

-The un-intended version of this challenge is the player by creating a iframe with very long url and cause `431` error.
+The un-intended version of this challenge is.
+The player creating an iframe with very long url and cause `431` error.
 The default of that error page in nodejs has a CSP-less, causing player able to bypass the intended CSP.
 ### Intended

 TODO